Sometimes the best defense is a good offense.

 They may need to apply for permanent residency via consular processing, wherein they must apply for a family unity I-601 inadmissibility waiver and return to their home countries for their permanent residence interviews.
 Although this is a less preferred option, the positive equities they have built in the U.S. might provide the basis for demonstrating the level of hardship to spouses and parents required for successful reentry into the United States.

-Path 2: Permanent Residence Through Immigration Court
+Path 2: TPS To Permanent Residence Through Immigration Court

 Cancellation of Removal – Nearly all TPS beneficiaries who visit my San Bernardino immigration law office feel they are more vulnerable than other undocumented immigrants since the government has a list of who they are and where they live.